idatewang/Desperate-TAMU-enroller/README.md

 ## Impact fo this project:
 This project makes class enrollment easier and faster, and I don't believe the software is giving anyone a disadvantage.
 It's designed to catch an empty seat for a student in need whenever another student drops out of the class.
 Since the timing is unknown, a desperate student would reload the page constantly and hope for that opportunity.
 Because this tool only automates browser behaviors, requests are being sent in a human pace to the server, and thus creating no overwhelming traffic.
 Hopefully this projects inspires the school to make the enrollment process better for **underclassmen**, **transfer students** and **international students**, who will have a hardtime figuring out the system and registering for a class they need to graduate in time.

+## Notes:
+Only Chrome brower was tested because it is the fastest.
+You have to have Chrome installed and an additional chromedriver downloaded for your chrome version: https://chromedriver.chromium.org/, the one in here is probably going to be depreciated.